BestsoftCorporation/PHP-SQLITE-registration-login-form/README.md

  sudo pacman -S php5-sqlite3
  ```

-If you are on Mac or Windows just download for official site: https://www.sqlite.org/download.html
+If you are on Mac or Windows just download from official site: https://www.sqlite.org/download.html

 2. Create database,